 All Parties are also committed to compiling inventories of GHG emissions.
 The IPCC has developed inventory methodologies for the national reporting of GHG emissions that countries use to develop their national inventories.
 Annex I Parties are required to submit a separate inventory of their GHG emissions every year, covering emissions and removals of direct GHGs from sectors such as: energy; industrial processes and product use; agriculture, forestry and land use; and waste sectors.
 Non-Annex I Parties compile these as part of their National Communications (NCs) and are not required to submit a separate annual emissions inventory.

 NCs and GHG inventories from Annex I Parties undergo an in-depth review by teams of independent experts.
 This process provides a thorough technical assessment of each Party’s commitments and the steps taken towards implementation.
 Teams are selected from a roster of experts nominated by Parties and coordinated by the secretariat.
 The in-depth reviews typically draw on findings from visits to the country concerned, as well as desk-based studies.
 In addition to assessing the implementation of commitments by Annex I Parties, the in-depth reports allow easier comparison of information between the NCs of Parties, although no common indicators are used.

-What are the latest reporting developments?
+What are the latest reporting developments under the Convention?